mozilla-services/docs/source/aitc/apis-1.0.rst

           apps: [apps records for the user]
         }

     By default abbreviated records are returned.
-Content negotiation can be used to request full records according to the value of the *Accept* header as defined below:

-    - **application/vnd.moz-aitc-apps-abrv+json**: A JSON object where the "apps" field is a list of abbreviated app records.
-    - **application/vnd.moz-aitc-apps-full+json**: A JSON object where the "apps" field is a list of full app records.
+Full records can be requested using the **full** parameter as described below.

     This request has additional optional parameters:

     - **newer**: a timestamp in milliseconds.
 Only records that were last modified after this time will be returned.
+    - **full**: any value.
+If provided then the response will contain a list of full records rather than abbreviated records.

     Possible HTTP status codes: